SoyalIslam/Cosmic_classifier/README.md

 ## 📌 Conclusion
 The **Galactic Classification Challenge** demonstrated the power of machine learning in planetary classification.
-🚀 **XGBoost emerged as the best-performing model with 99.55% accuracy**.
+🚀 **XGBoost emerged as the best-performing model with 99.55% model performance**.
 ### 🔮 **Future Scope**
 - 🔭 **Deep Learning**: Use **CNNs & RNNs** for classification.
 - 🌍 **Geospatial Analysis**: Integrate planetary mapping.